 You do, however, want to make sure your new machine is made by a trustworthy brand and that it will hold up to whatever sewing challenge you put before it.

-That’s why my top pick for a beginner sewing machine is the Brother XM2701 Lightweight Sewing Machine.
+My top pick for a beginner sewing machine is the Brother XM2701 Lightweight Sewing Machine.

 I’m a huge fan of Brother sewing machines.
 My first sewing machine was an older version of this model and it checked a lot of boxes.